 Guerilla marketing is a term that describes a number of unconventional techniques for selling a product or service.
 It can include disseminating viral videos on YouTube, plastering bus stops with posters, dropping free product samples from a Goodyear blimp, or anything else that involves thinking outside the box.
 To grab a hiring manager's attention, many job hunters are engaging in "guerilla self-marketing," departing from the conventional cover-letter-and-resume script to sell their unique skills.

-According to a survey by CareerBuilder.com, 22 percent of hiring managers say that more applicants are using unconventional methods to grab their attention in 2010 than last year [source: CareerBuilder.com].
+According to a survey by CareerBuilder.com, 22 percent of hiring managers say that more applicants are using unconventional methods to grab their attention in 2010 than the previous year [source: CareerBuilder.com].
 Eager job seekers are buying billboard space, running radio ads, writing up spec business plans and posting video resumes [source: Chase].

 Not all unconventional job development tactics are created equal.
 If you think you're desperate enough to pace the sidewalks wearing a sandwich board reading "MIT grad for hire" (yes, it happened), consider the following guerilla self-marketing strategies first.